phantomaton-ai/hierophant/README.md

 1. **Containers**: Top-level entities that hold registered components and their dependencies.
 2. **Components**: Individual modules, classes, or functions that can be injected as dependencies.
 3. **Injectors**: Functions that resolve and inject dependencies into components.
-4. **Tokens**: Identifiers used to register and reference components within a container.
+4. **Sigils**: Identifiers used to register and reference components within a container.

 ## Usage 🪄